The Selden family has been rescuing kittens from a nearby feral colony since 2022. We trap, socialize, and rehome the kittens to welcoming families.

 Tootsie

-Tootsie came in with their litter mates from a friend who lives close by.
-They’re black with hints of white tuxedo on their chin and belly and when they’re not wrestling with their siblings, they love being held close and pet.
-They’ll stay with you until they notice a toy that desperately needs their attention, but it’s nothing personal.
-Tootsie is hoping your forever home is the right one for them!
+Tootsie is a spayed female.
+She came in with her litter mates from a friend who lives close by.
+She’s black with hints of white tuxedo on her chin and belly and when she’s not wrestling with her siblings, she loves being held close and pet.
+She’ll stay with you until she notices a toy that desperately needs her attention, but it’s nothing personal.
+Tootsie is hoping your forever home is the right one for her!

 featured.jpg